Wavelet Basics

 Summary

-Time series data records a signal over a set interval of time sequences, like the amplitude of a note every 1/10th of a second for music or the temperature every month for weather.
-Fourier Transform can return the frequency of a signal, but without information about the time when the frequency occurs.
-Due to Heisenberg’s Uncertainty Principle, it is impossible to know both the exact frequency and the exact time that the frequency occurs.
-Wavelet transform, unlike Fourier Transform, provide a solution for returning both the frequency and time.
-Fourier Transform can return highly precise information about the frequencies in a signal, and the wavelet transform can return both the frequency and time, but by reducing the precision of the frequency.
+Wavelets are a powerful tool for processing time-series data.
+While Fourier Transforms are a common method of signal analysis, they only return the information about the frequency of the signal and not when the frequencies occur or their duration.
+Wavelets are an answer to this limitation in Fourier Transform.
+However, due to Heisenberg’s Uncertainty Principle, it is impossible to exactly know both the exact frequency and the exact time that the frequency occurs in a signal.
+Fourier Transform can return highly precise information about the frequencies in a signal and the wavelet transform can return both the frequency and time, but by reducing the precision of the frequency.

 What’s next?